umk0/TagsForChat/README.md

 # How to take and juzat this miracle?)

-1) Each file has a description and examples of it can all be done and if it is not clear write to job@umk0.ru
+1. Each file has a description and examples of it can all be done and if it is not clear write to job@umk0.ru
-2) Compile tags.sma which is located in the scripting you can do in the http://www.compiler.amx-x.ru/
+2. Compile tags.sma which is located in the scripting
-3) Get it all in addons folder
+3. Get it all in addons folder

 #Русский